How to Pack Meat for Camping? 10 Best Tips and Guide [2024-2025]

 Storing your meat in a dry place can be a practical element to keep meat fresh.
 Over the years, I’ve found that keeping meat as dry as possible is one of the keys to preventing spoilage.
 A cool, dry box or refrigerator can help keep your meat fresh for longer.

-No 7.
-Protect from sunlight
+No 11.
+Protect Meat from Sunlight

 Based on my own experiences, direct sunlight is a meat’s worst enemy.
 Always store your cooler in the shade or cover it with a towel or tarp to keep the ice from melting too quickly.